Introduction to Opera

 Opera is the most complete art form, incorporating visual, audio and physical performances to transport audiences to a different world.

-And it’s true, it takes many artists and disciplines to create an opera – singers, dancers, actors, musicians, designers, artists, directors…the list goes on.
+It takes many artists and disciplines to create an opera – singers, dancers, actors, musicians, designers, artists, directors…the list goes on.
 And the result can be thrilling.
 Moments of pure emotion, drawing you in, each performance taking you on a new and inspirational journey.

 You will often hear opera singers describe themselves as ‘singing actors’.
 A play in which the characters sing instead of speak, the addition of the orchestra and chorus leads to a huge new emotional landscape that can project love, anger, ecstasy, despair, jealousy and passion - Opera has it all.